7 Classification of Cotton Fibre in Details

 • India – pucu

-In the 18th century, modern cotton production had begun in England.
-After that cotton rapidly spread out the United States.
+In the 18th century, modern cotton production began in England.
+After that, cotton rapidly spread throughout the United States.
 Today it has a vast production and contribution to international trade.
 Today, Cotton is called the backbone of the world’s textile industry.

-In the 20th century, cotton considers the most important textile fibre.
+In the 20th century, cotton was considered the most important textile fibre.
 Cause it has excellent fibrous properties to produce a major fibre and fabric for textile applications.
 Therefore, it is important for every textile profession-related person to know about the Classification of cotton.
 So, Let’s jump into our topic:

 What is Classification of cotton Fibre?